 | Patents: | New, technical inventions | Networking solutions, rendering techniques, hardware innovations, innovative game mechanics (depending on the jurisdiction, as in Europe software as such cannot be patented) |

 For most video games, copyright is the primary form of protection.
-Some characters are also protected by registering them as a trademark, but most assets are subject to copyright only.
+While some characters may also be protected through trademark registrations, the majority of game assets are subject to copyright only.

 When is something protected by copyright?

-Who is the owner of the copyrights to the game (assets)?
+Who owns the copyrights to the game assets?

-In most jurisdictions, ownership belongs to the person who created the game assets, unless there is an exception.
+In most jurisdictions, ownership belongs to the person who created the game assets, unless an exception applies.

-- Game assets which are created in the context of an employment relationship are assigned to the employer.
+Game assets created in the context of an employment relationship are assigned to the employer. - “Work made for hire” (United States)

-- In the United States there is the ‘work made for hire’ doctrine, which can lead to a situation where the client receives the copyrights to certain commissioned works.
+In the United States the “work made for hire” doctrine can lead to a situation where the client receives the copyrights to certain commissioned works, depending on how the contract is structured.

 Points of attention when negotiating a video games publishing agreement

 In most modern publishing agreements, developers retain ownership of their intellectual property rights.
-However, this should never be assumed.
+However, this should never be taken for granted.
 Always verify the contract language to confirm that the developer remains the IP holder.

 Co-development can lead to co-ownership